maykinmedia/open-producten/docs/client-development/cors.rst

 Open Producten must be deployed with an appropriate CORS-configuration for this.

-.. note:: We always recommend using an API gateway/own backend to communicate with Open Zaak.
+.. note:: We always recommend using an API gateway/own backend to communicate with Open Producten.
 It's simpler because you don't have to deal with CORS, and there's less risk of credentials/secrets leaking.
 You should **never** store client ID/secret in your dist bundle(s).